meyerls/pc-skeletor/Readme.md

 an over-contraction and leading to a distortion of their topological characteristics.
 In addition, LBC shows a topologically incorrect tree skeleton for trunk structures that have holes in the point cloud.In order to address these topological artifacts, we introduce semantic Laplacian-based contraction (S-LBC).
-It integrates semantic information of the point cloud into the contraction algorithm
+It integrates semantic information of the point cloud into the contraction algorithm.

 <table>